cyberrangecz/docs/docs/report-bugs.md

   * Read the [FAQ](faq.md) to see if your issue isn't already a well-known question.
   * Ask on the kypo-users first if you’re not sure that what you’re seeing is a bug.
   * Check if someone hasn’t already filed the bug by searching or running custom queries in the issues repository.
+If so, put "**thumb up**" on the bug.
   * Don’t use the issue system to ask support questions.
 Use the **support@kypo.cz** for that.
   * Don’t reopen issues that have been marked **"wontfix"** without finding consensus to do so on kypo-developers.